andyLiSyr/mallSalesDashboard/README.md

 - Feature engineered new columns of data like age group, revenue, dollars in USD using existing columns
 - Created pivot tables and pivot charts using the finalized Excel sheet
 - Created the dashboard by piecing together pivot charts/tables and used slicers for interactive filtering

+## Files in this Repo

+- customer_shopping_data.csv: The original CSV dataset downloaded from Kaggle
+- formatting_shopping_mall_dates.ipynb: code for formatting dates in customer_shopping_data.csv as well as filtering out certain rows
+- customer_data.csv: customer_shopping_data.csv with formatted dates and filtered data
+- mall_sales_dashboard.xlsx: The excel workbook containing the customer_data.csv in an excel sheet with modifications, pivot tables, pivot charts and the dashboard